Originally written by one of Aquatic Biologists, Inc staff biologists for publication in Pond Keeper Magazine (now Pond & Garden Lifestyle).

 - Autotrophic bacteria have the unique ability to use carbon dioxide (CO2) (with energy from the sun) as their sole food source while utilizing nitrogen only for regeneration.
 (In other words, they can live, and many times thrive when there is little or no dissolved oxygen present.)
 The autotrophics include such species as nitrosomonas and nitrobacter bacteria.

-- Look to see if the product is laboratory tested for each lot number to ensure the quantity of bacteria present within the final product meets or exceed the advertised concentration levels.
+- Look to see if the product is laboratory tested for each lot number to ensure the quantity of bacteria present within the final product meets or exceeds the advertised concentration levels.

 - Facultative bacteria have the ability to use all energy sources (oxygen, nitrogen, and sulfur) within a lake or pond.
-The more energy (ATP) (Adenosine triphosphate) the bacteria are able to obtain, the better they are able to function and thrive within a waterbody.
+The more energy (ATP) (Adenosine triphosphate) the bacteria can obtain, the better they can function and thrive within a waterbody.
 (ATP are considered by biologists to be the energy currency of life.
 ATP are the high-energy molecules that store the energy we need to do just about everything we do.)
-Facultative bacteria will always obtain the best energy source available, but can and will function in an oxygen deficient environment.
+Facultative bacteria will always obtain the best energy source available, but can and will function in an oxygen-deficient environment.

 - Water temperature directly affects the potential bacteria have to propagate and thrive within a lake or pond.
 It is important to confirm with the manufacturer water temperature requirements necessary for best results, along with the rate at which propagation occurs.
 Water temperature requirements should be clearly stated on the product label.

 - Obtain documentation from the manufacture or distributor(s), regarding the rates bacteria perform under varying water temperature degrees (i.e. 40°, 50°, 60°, etc.)